Last Updated on March 9, 2025 by Erin Donahue

-Let me take you on my 17-hour flight from New York City to Taipei in the EVA Air Premium Economy cabin.
-I’ve been flying with EVA Air since I was a baby.
+Is 16 hours on EVA Air premium economy worth it, or is it the same as regular economy?
+I’ve been flying with EVA Airlines since I was a baby.
 Are you even Taiwanese if you don’t?
 My mom told me after she popped me out she took me on my first flight 6 months later.
 So, I’ve been soaring through the skies before I could even walk!

 Flights to Asia have become astronomically expensive since the pandemic.
-At the end of 2019, I was able to book a round-trip flight for $850 before having to cancel due to the global shutdown.
+Whenever I have to pay cash instead of using credit card points, it feels like my wallet is punched in the throat.
+At the end of 2019, I was able to book a round-trip flight for $850, albeit basic economy, before having to cancel due to the global shutdown.
 The best way to get a deal on flights is to be flexible on when to travel, but my cousin was graduating medical school in Japan so I didn’t have much flexibility in timing.
 Not only that, but my mom, who recently retired, was more than willing to splurge a bit for added comfort.
 To find out how much I paid for this flight, keep reading!

-According to EVA, Premium Economy Class offers a 38-inch seat pitch and 19.5-inch wide seating with ample legroom.
+In a 2x4x2 configuration, Premium Economy Class offers a 38-inch seat pitch and 19.5-inch wide seating with ample legroom.
 I sat in a bulkhead seat, which is typically not my preference as I have to stow my bag in the overhead bin.
 However, my mom wanted the bulkhead row, so I obliged as an obedient daughter.
+The second time I flew in the premium economy class cabin we sat in the row behind the bulkhead.

-The ergonomically engineered seat was definitely the main show for me, reclining at an ideal angle for quality sleep and ultimate comfort.
-Premium Economy passengers receive slippers, over-ear headphones, a Kipling amenity kit (a brand I’m a big fan of), and a plush microfiber-lined blanket to stay cozy at 35,000 feet.
+The ergonomically engineered seat was the main show for me, reclining at an ideal angle for quality sleep and ultimate comfort.
+Premium Economy passengers receive slippers, over-ear headphones, an amenity kit, and a plush microfiber-lined blanket to stay cozy at 35,000 feet.
+In 2024 the amenity kit was from Kipling (a brand I’m a big fan of), and the 2025 amenity kit switched over to Hunter.
+Included in the kit are branded chapstick and lotion, a dental kit, a sleeping mask, and ear plugs.

 There IS a noticeable difference between EVA Air’s Premium Economy and their regular economy seats.
-On the flight back from Taipei, I sat in regular economy, providing me with a direct comparison between the two cabin products.
-I do think it’s worth the splurge because I was knocked out most of the time except when the meals and snacks came out.
-Got to get my money’s worth!
+Honestly, I’m getting too old to tolerate economy on long-haul flights to Asia and need to suck it up for the upgrade.
+I do think it’s worth the splurge because I was knocked out most of the time except when the food service came out.
+I’ve got to get my money’s worth!

-While EVA Air is one of the best in the airline industry, I wasn’t a fan of paying an extra $60 for a preferred seat in Premium Economy, whereas the standard seat in Economy class was included in the ticket price.
+While EVA Airlines is one of the best in the airline industry, I’m not a fan of paying an extra $60 for a preferred seat in Premium Economy.
+In contrast, the standard seat in Economy class was included in the ticket price.
 How does that make any sense?
 It’s one thing if it was a basic economy ticket, but it wasn’t.
-My total round trip cost came out to $1790.20 + an additional $60 for seat selection in Premium Economy.
+My total round trip cost these days typically comes out to $1800 + an additional $60 for seat selection in Premium Economy.

 Once you arrive in Taiwan, from May 2023 until June 2025, test your luck and see if you win Taiwan’s Lucky Land International Tourism Attraction lottery for some spending money.
 Even though the island is the size of New Jersey and is home to ~24,000,000 people, the Taiwan Tourism Bureau has been trying to promote tourism in the country post-COVID.
 The website is a bit clunky and makes the registration process a bit frustrating.
 What do you expect from a government-run site?